Water bottle

-A water bottle is a container that is used to hold liquids, mainly water, for the purpose of transporting a drink while travelling or while otherwise away from a supply of potable water.
+A water bottle is a container, typically a plastic one, that is used to hold water for drinking.

-Water bottles are usually made of plastic, glass, or metal.
-In the past, water bottles were sometimes made of wood, bark, or animal skins such as leather, hide and sheepskin.
+Water bottles are usually plastic, glass, cartons or cans.
+Historically, water bottles were also made of glass and ceramic.

 Water bottles can be either disposable or reusable.
-Disposable water bottles are often sold filled with potable water, while reusable bottles are often sold empty.
+Disposable water bottles are often sold filled with potable water, the water being the product rather than the container, while reusable bottles are designed to be refilled and reused multiple times.
 Reusable water bottles help cut down on consumer plastic waste and carbon emissions.
 A reusable water bottle designed for outdoor activities is also called a canteen.